 - A record 41 Senators signed on to a 'Dear Colleague' letter in the Senate sponsored by Sen. Joe Donnelly (D-IN) urging the Senate Appropriations THUD Subcommittee to fund Section 4 at $40 million in FY 2019.

 - Please use this Section 4 Fact Sheet in your advocacy.

 - Call or send a letter to your Senators and Representative in support of full funding for Section 4 ($40 million) in FY 2019.

 The HOME Investment Partnerships (HOME) program is the largest federal block grant to state and local governments to create affordable homes for low-income families.
 Over the past 25 years, the HOME program has financed the construction of nearly 1.2 million affordable homes and made homes affordable for another 283,000 families through resident-based rental assistance.

 HOME funds provide critical gap financing that make affordable housing developments feasible.
 Nearly a quarter of HOME funds support Low-Income Housing Tax Credit developments, and the remainder are used in conjunction with a variety of other housing programs.
 The HOME program has demonstrated a leverage ratio that far exceeds the minimum requirements of 25 cents per dollar – each dollar of HOME actually leverages another $4.32 of other funds.
+Furthermore, HOME has become increasingly effective at leveraging outside capital in recent years, with each dollar invested in HOME in 2017 leveraging $5.67.
 Since its inception, HOME has leveraged more than $155 billion for affordable housing development

 The HOME Coalition